ispg-group/pydynpost/README.md

    - For AIMS and TSH (without repetitions): `./${IC}m/`  (`${IC}` is arbitrary, e.g. `geom_`; `m` is an index for the initial condition)
    - For AIMSWISS / SSAIMS and TSH (with repetitons):  `./${RNG}n/${IC}m/`, (`${RNG}` is arbitrary, e.g. `rng`; `n` is an index for the run)

-From within this working directory the postproccessing script can be launched by typing
+From within this working directory the postprocessing script can be launched by typing

 ```
   pydynpost